JadedLeader/KeyForge/README.md

 10. Under "Action" select "Start" on the "ReactClient"
 11. Under "Action" select "Start" on the "TeamAPI"
 12. Under "Action" select "Start" on the "TeamVaultAPI"
+13. 12.
+Under "Action" select "Start" on the "TeamInviteAPI"